 17. SunWater Spa | Manitou Springs

-If a two-hour mineral-water soak in one of SunWater Spa’s outdoor cedar tubs in Manitou Springs isn’t enough to loosen you up, book one of its new-for-2021 ashiatsu massages.
+If a 90-minute mineral-water soak in one of SunWater Spa’s outdoor cedar tubs in Manitou Springs isn’t enough to loosen you up, book one of its new-for-2021 ashiatsu massages.
 The technique, which originated in Japan, has practitioners use bare feet and body weight to apply broader, deeper pressure than the conventional fingers, hands, and elbows.
 Either choice is a great option after a day of rock climbing at nearby Garden of the Gods, exploring the Manitou Cliff Dwellings, or hiking the 12-plus-mile Barr Trail to the top of 14,115-foot Pikes Peak.

 Detour: After three years of construction, the cog railway up Pikes Peak reopened to the public in May.
 Trains run until October 31, and the depot is only a mile from the spa.